20 Wickedly Fun Witch Decorations for Halloween

 Editor's Tip: Our patterns are free, so print as many as you like and use them to embellish other items, such as vases or decorative plates.

-Witches can be sweet, especially when they are crafted as candy containers.
-Make the black cat candy container to sit alongside the green-face witch.
+Witch Halloween decorations can be sweet, especially when they are crafted as candy containers.
+Make the black cat candy container to sit alongside the green-faced witch.

-Add a little humor to your front porch with a witch who's packed up and ready for a vacation from scaring little kids.
+Add a little humor to your front porch with a witch who's packed up and ready for a vacation.
 Get the look with a pair of stuffed boots peeking from one suitcase and two outlandish green gloves dangling from a second travel bag stacked on top.

 If you're afraid of the dark, turning on this lamp might make matters worse.
 These bat and witch silhouettes will cast eerie shadows around the room when the lamp is aglow.
 To craft this creepy decoration, download our free patterns, trace onto black cardstock, and cut out.
 Adhere to the inside of a paper lampshade with double-stick tape.

 Editor's Tip: Use a low-watt bulb (60 watts) in the lamp so the paper silhouettes do not get hot.
 When the silhouettes are in place, do not leave the lamp on for long periods of time.